dragonfly-ai/slash/README.md

 # vector

-A Vector Math and Statistics library that brings machine learning, image processing, scientific/information visualization, and game development alternatives to Scala 3 and Scala.js.
+A Vector Math and Statistics library that brings machine learning, image processing, scientific/information visualization, and game development alternatives to Scala 3.
+This library currently supports JVM, Native and Scala.js platforms.

 Features:
 - Vector trait and its inheritors: Vector2, Vector3, Vector4, and VectorN